 Even the most qualified police officers make mistakes, and many crimes go unpunished.
 If a candidate has committed a crime but never faced arrest or conviction because of it, that information can still come up in a law enforcement background check.
 Agencies often take undetected or unreported crimes as seriously as actual convictions.
 This is another way for a police agency to ensure that they are hiring safe, responsible, and law-abiding citizens to be on their force.

 While most violent crimes will keep a candidate from law enforcement, convictions of domestic violence are in a realm of their own.
-This is a crime that stands in complete contrast to the values and responsibilities of a police force.
+This is a crime that stands in complete contrast to the values and responsibilities of a police force and is one of the biggest police background check disqualifiers.
 If an officer has a history of domestic violence, the public can’t trust them to protect victims of that same crime.
 If any incident of domestic violence appears on a candidate’s record, the agency will likely ban them from the force.

 Current or Past Drug Use

 Many jobs test for current drug use or a history of substance abuse.
 Drug-free employees offer a better chance for a safe and dependable workplace, no matter what the job is.
 This same idea applies to law enforcement.
 While some police agencies have recently become more forgiving regarding past minor drug use, there is still a hard rule against more severe substances like cocaine or hallucinogens.
 A history of recreational use or drug dependency is another factor that will prevent most individuals from entering the police force.